-By implication, this also includes the general portions of the site users need to navigate through to access these services.
+By implication, online banking accessibility should also be prioritized for the general portions of the site users need to navigate through to access these services.

 Sam has limited mobility and uses switch control to navigate online.
 He wants to try his bank’s online bill pay feature, but switch control is slow (remember texting back when it was 9-key?) and the session will often time out when he’s in the middle of setting up a bill for payment.

 Lina has a traumatic brain injury.
 She is a decorated lieutenant, but now she struggles with short-term memory and moving some of the muscles in her arms.
 She can no longer drive a car or use the mouse on her laptop.
 She thought when she created an online banking account she’d have easier access to her money, but it was not the case.
 The website does not work well using only the keyboard and Lina often can’t tell which field has focus when she hits Tab to navigate.